Agile-Labs-Tech/agilelabs-isms-policy/01 ISMS manual/README.md

 ## Wireless Usage Standards and Policy

-1. Due to an emergence of wireless access points in public areas, hotels, airports, and in homes, a Wireless Usage policy is adopted to ensure the security and functionality of such connections for employees.
-This policy outlines the processes and procedures for acquiring wireless access privileges, utilizing wireless access, and ensuring the security of the Organisation&#39;s laptops and mobile devices.
-2. Approval Procedure **-** In order to be granted the ability to utilize the wireless network interface on the employees&#39; laptop or mobile device, each employee will be required to gain the approval of your department manager and TL.
-Once approved the employee will need to follow the guidelines.
-3. Guest Access – Wireless access for guests are provisioned using a separate network, or filtered using the wireless access point filter control.
+1. Guest Access – Wireless access for guests are provisioned using a separate network, or filtered using the wireless access point filter control.
 This network is separate from the internal office network.
-4. Software Requirements **-** The following is a list of minimum software requirements for any laptop that is granted the privilege to use wireless access:
+2. Software Requirements **-** The following is a list of minimum software requirements for any laptop that is granted the privilege to use wireless access:

     1. Windows 10 (Firewall enabled) or MacOS
     2. Antivirus software